racket/rhombus/rhombus/0000-rhombus.md

 ```

 In the same way that `operator` supports operators that are both
-prefix and infix, you can use an alt-block with `expression_macro` or
+prefix and infix, you can use an alt-block with `expr.macro` or
-`expression_operator` to create a prefix-and-infix macro.
+`expr.operator` to create a prefix-and-infix macro.

-_It would make sense for `expression_operator` to further support
+_It would make sense for `expr.operator` to further support
 multiple cases that differ by pattern instead of infix vs. prefix,
 but the implementation does not yet do that._

 ## Definition and declaration macros

 The `definition_macro` form defines a definition macro.
 It is similar
-to `expression_macro` in prefix form, except that the name must be an
+to `expr.macro` in prefix form, except that the name must be an
 identifier (never an operator), and the result syntax object should
 represent a block, which is spliced into the definition context where
 the macro is used.